 A little about me & this blog

 Welcome, and thanks for visiting!
 By way of introduction, my name is Kate.
 By day, I’m a university lecturer.
-I live in the UK with my boyfriend H., who occasionally makes an appearance in my posts ;), and am originally from Nova Scotia, Canada, a place I still consider “home” despite having lived away from there nearly constantly since 2005.
+I live in the UK with my husband H., who occasionally makes an appearance in my posts ;), and am originally from Nova Scotia, Canada, a place I still consider “home” despite having lived away from there nearly constantly since 2005.

 The purpose of this blog to primarily showcase what I get up to in the kitchen.
 Cooking is something that I find very relaxing, enjoyable, and rewarding, and (so far, at least), I’ve enjoyed sharing it.
 When I began the blog in March 2011, I was living as an expat in Germany.
 I was self-employed and had the luxury of more or less dictating my own schedule, which allowed lots of time for experimenting in the kitchen — more than I’d ever had before.
 In April 2012, I moved back home to Nova Scotia for four months, and as of September 2012, I’ve been writing from the United Kingdom, where I moved to start my PhD.